apache/spark/docs/sql-migration-guide-upgrade.md

   - In Spark version 2.4 and earlier, SQL queries such as `FROM <table>` or `FROM <table> UNION ALL FROM <table>` are supported by accident.
 In hive-style `FROM <table> SELECT <expr>`, the `SELECT` clause is not negligible.
 Neither Hive nor Presto support this syntax.
 Therefore we will treat these queries as invalid since Spark 3.0.

+  - Since Spark 3.0, creating a database with nonempty location is not allowed.
+An exception is thrown when attempting to create a database with nonempty location.

   - Since Spark 3.0, the Dataset and DataFrame API `unionAll` is not deprecated any more.
 It is an alias for `union`.

   - In PySpark, when creating a `SparkSession` with `SparkSession.builder.getOrCreate()`, if there is an existing `SparkContext`, the builder was trying to update the `SparkConf` of the existing `SparkContext` with configurations specified to the builder, but the `SparkContext` is shared by all `SparkSession`s, so we should not update them.
 Since 3.0, the builder comes to not update the configurations.
 This is the same behavior as Java/Scala API in 2.3 and above.
 If you want to update them, you need to update them prior to creating a `SparkSession`.